 Health Benefits of Tai Chi

 Tai Chi originated from China and has fast become a sensation across the UK, its popularity having arisen due to easy access, it's gentle movements, and that all ages are able to participate.
 Its aim is to increase both relaxation and mindfulness.
-Along with the physical health benefits, there is no wonder the exercise has become a success.
+Along with the physical health benefits, it's not surprising that the exercise has become a success.
 Throughout this blog, we will go through those health benefits, which will give you an insight into what Tai Chi can do for you if you were to take part.

 Increase Strength and Flexibility